sammyd/iOS8-day-by-day-book/manuscript/24-presentation-controllers.md

 ## Custom Presentation Animation

 The focus of today's chapter isn't creating custom animations for view controller transitions.
-This functionality was introduced back in iOS7 (in fact chapter 10 of [iOS7 Day-by-Day](https://leanpub.com/iOS7DayByDay) covers the architecture in some detail), but it is worth seeing how this interacts with the new presentation controllers.
+This functionality was introduced back in iOS 7 (in fact chapter 10 of [iOS 7 Day-by-Day](https://leanpub.com/iOS7DayByDay) covers the architecture in some detail), but it is worth seeing how this interacts with the new presentation controllers.